Adilet312/ToDoListWithReact/README.md

 * npm run start
 ### Specifications

+* A user can create list of tasks.
+* A user can delete task by clicking remove tag.
-* A user can see all albums.
+* A user can cross out tasks which has done.
-* A user can see photos based on given album's id.
+* A user can clear all list.
 ## Technologies Used

 _HTML, CSS, JavaScript, React, IDE Atom_